SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

 </div>
 </div>

+If you run the resulting scene you should now be able to change the cable length resulting in movements of the finger.

 ## Step 4: Defining self-collision regions
 By default Sofa doesn't handle self-collisions, which in general are expensive to compute.
-This can lead to some undesireable results, i.e. self-interesections, when the object deforms a lot as illustrated in the figure below.
+The drawback is that this can lead to some undesireable behaviors, i.e. self-interesections, when the object deforms a lot as illustrated in the figure below.

 ![Finger with self-intersecting](data/images/NoCollisionRegions.png){width=200}